ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 * Software Attestation
 * Hardware Attestation

-These attributes are used for various purposes:
+These attributes are used for various purposes such as:

 * ensuring the request is made to the correct service or service instance
 * authorizing access to APIs and resources